Topic: Company Culture

 What to do

-Have a robust recognition strategy that recognizes and appreciates all elements of an employee’s life at work: their day-to-day efforts, above and beyond accomplishments, career achievements and milestones, and great work.
+Have a robust recognition strategy that recognises and appreciates all elements of an employee’s life at work: their day-to-day efforts, above and beyond accomplishments, career achievements and milestones, and great work.
 Invest in a recognition solution like Culture Cloud which makes recognising easy, fun, and meaningful for your people.

 Challenge No. 2